vishalz/hello-js/CONCEPTS.md

 	 *      The value of the prototype property is an object with a constructor property whose value is the function.
 	 *      This is not the same as the hidden link to the Function.prototype

-###  Scope
-	1. Javascript does not have block scope
-		1. Its best to declare all of the variables used in a function at the top of the function body
-	1. Javascript has function scope
-		1. Parameters & Variables declared inside a function are not visible outside the fucntion
-		1. Variable declared within a function is visible anywhere within the function
-		1. Inner functions get access to parameters and variables of the functions that they are defiend within
-		1. Inner functions donot get access to arguments and this